sugarcane-ai/sugarcane-ai.github.io/src/content/docs/guides/framework/index.md

 description: Learn how to start building your next documentation site with Starlight by Astro.
 ---

-## Key Features of Microservices Framework 🚀

-- #### Simplify Workflow Development
-Develop, train, and manage workflow plugins seamlessly, reducing complexity over the chain of prompts. 💪

-- #### Reusable Prompt Packages
-Create, share, and reuse high-accuracy prompts with ease, saving time and effort, and facilitating rapid experimentation in production without regression, ensuring performance visibility at every step. 📑

-- #### Open Source Community
-Collaborate and contribute to the thriving open-source community of developers dedicated to simplifying AI app development using Sugarcane AI. 🌐

 :::tip[Why Microservices Architecture?]
 Sugarcane AI’s microservices architecture for LLM applications offers a game-changing approach to AI app development, bringing flexibility, scalability, reliability, and efficiency compared to monolithic LLM application structures.
 :::